 It will also help you remember when to use the eye drops.

 How long to use it

-As CILOXAN® Eye Drops start to kill the bacteria that are causing the infection your eye(s) will feel better.
-It is very important, however, that you continue to use CILOXAN® Eye Drops for the full treatment period as directed by your doctor to ensure that the infection does not return.
+As Ciloxan Eye Drops start to kill the bacteria that are causing the infection in your eye(s) you will start to feel better.
+However, it is very important that you continue to use Ciloxan Eye Drops for the full treatment period advised by your doctor to ensure that the infection does not return.

 If you forget to use it

-If it is almost time for your next dose, skip the dose that you have missed and continue to take them as recommended.
+If it is almost time for your next dose, skip the dose that you have missed and continue to use them as recommended.

 If you are not sure whether to skip the dose, talk to your doctor or pharmacist.